spadeflush/spadeflush.github.io/_notes/ibohkc.md

 ---
 ## Introduction

+Welcome to this short article about IBOHKC!
+Here, I will go over just about all you need to know to ace the test.
+You can use the Table of Contents on the left to jump to different sections.

+Before you get nervous, know that by just preparing, you are already better than half of the candidates.
+So sit back and enjoy!

 ## Format
 There will be 50 MCQs for you to complete in two hours.<d-footnote>In the past two years, the paper has been partitioned into two sections of 25 MCQs with a 30-minute break in between.
 This is presumably a 'pandemic arrangement'.
 It is unknown whether this practice will continue when the contest is again held in-person.</d-footnote> Winning a medal qualifies you for Phase I, after which you may progress through Phase II and III to eventually represent Hong Kong in the International Biology Olympiad.